-Here are some of the top Cleveland schools offering training, including ONLC Training Centers (88 courses), Certstaffix Training (68 courses), and New Horizons (43 courses).
+Here are some of the top Cleveland schools offering training, including Certstaffix (68 courses), New Horizons (43 courses), and CWRU Coding Boot Camp (3 courses).

 Offering on-site training all over the world and online, New Horizons is a computer learning center.
 New Horizons offers training for top technology providers like Adobe, Citrix, and Microsoft.

 This 1-day course gives a foundational understanding of Microsoft Excel.
 Students with novice computer skills will learn how to manipulate and organize data using Excel spreadsheets.
 They will also learn how to navigate the Excel interface, create, manage and save workbooks, and perform calculations.
 This program is available both face-to-face and with live online instruction.

 In this 1-day course, students will learn how to use some of the more advanced features of Microsoft Excel.
 With online and in-person options, students will learn how to work with functions, lists, tables, conditional formatting, charts, and PivotTables.
 After completing this course, students will be able to leverage Excel’s capabilities to analyze and present data.

 In this 1-day course, experienced users of Microsoft Excel can gain advanced skills.
 Students will learn how to work with multiple worksheets, use lookup functions, create and deploy macros, and use the goal seek feature.
 Completion of the program ensures that students can use Excel to forecast data and create sparklines.